ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 		- New thoughts today;
 		- And so on.
 	- There will be weekly reports in both oral and document.
+		- The document needs to be completed one day before the oral.

 <!--  -->
 - Our principle of authorship: